one-ware/one-ware.com/docs/one-ai/01-getting-started/12-camera-tool.md

 ![Capture](/img/ai/one_ai_plugin/getting_started/camera_tool_capture.png)

-By pressing on the button between the save and close buttons on the individual images, you can open the ``Annotation Tool`` to add a label to the image before saving it.
-You can put the ``Capture Tool`` into fullscreen mode by clicking the button on the top right.

 ### Using an AI model to generate labels
 You can use an existing AI model to label the captured images as you record them.
 To do so, you need to export the trained model as an ONNX model.
 After downloading it, the model becomes available in OneWare Studio automatically.
-Next, you need to check ``Enable AI Check`` in the top-right corner and select the model you want to use.
-After adding the model with the plus icon, you can select the ``Minimum Confidence`` that a prediction needs to have to be used.
+Next, you need to activate ``Enable AI Check`` in the top-right corner and select the model you want to use.
+After adding the model with the plus icon, you can select the ``Minimum Confidence`` that the model needs to have in a prediction for it to be used.

 ![capture select AI](/img/ai/one_ai_plugin/getting_started/camera_tool/capture_select_ai.png)

-The predictions won't be visible in the preview, but you can view them in the ``Annotation Tool`` by clicking on the button between the save and the close icon.
+The predictions aren't visible in the preview, but you can view them in the ``Annotation Tool`` by clicking on the button between the save and the close icon.

 ![capture AI check](/img/ai/one_ai_plugin/getting_started/camera_tool/capture_ai_check.png)